Acetazolamide

 Disease/Condition Glossary

 Glaucoma: It is an eye condition that causes damage to the optic nerve (essential for good vision) due to abnormally increased pressure in the eye.
-If it is not treated in time, it may cause blindness.
-Usually, there are no symptoms for glaucoma initially, except the slow loss of vision gradually.
-However, some symptoms include visible rainbow-coloured circles around bright lights or blurred vision.
-Rarely, glaucoma can develop suddenly with intense pain in the eye, visual disturbance or nausea.
+At first, glaucoma usually has no symptoms except a gradual, slow loss of vision.
+Some people may notice rainbow-coloured circles around bright lights or have blurred vision.

-Epilepsy/Seizures: Seizures, also known as fits or convulsions, are a single occurrence of abnormal electrical activity in the brain, whereas epilepsy is a chronic neurological disorder characterized by recurrent seizures.
-Symptoms include mood changes, anxiousness, nausea, dizziness, weakness, headache, muscle jerking, spasms, loss of balance, teeth clenching, rapid blinking or eye movements, biting the tongue, confusion, and loss of consciousness.
+Epilepsy: It is a chronic neurological disorder that causes recurrent seizures.
+Symptoms can include mood changes, anxiety, headache, muscle jerks and spasms, loss of balance, teeth clenching, rapid blinking or eye movements, biting the tongue, and loss of consciousness.

-Fluid retention/oedema: It is a condition in which fluids are accumulated in the body tissues.
+Oedema: It is a condition in which fluids accumulate in the body's tissues.
 Symptoms include bloating, weight fluctuations, puffiness of the face, abdomen, and hips, and swollen legs, ankles, and feet.

 FAQs

-ACETAZOLAMIDE is used as an adjunct in the treatment of epilepsy.
-It inhibits the carbonic anhydrase enzyme; this helps retard abnormal, excessive discharge from central nervous system neurons, thereby helps treat seizures.
+Acetazolamide is used as an adjunct in the treatment of epilepsy.
+It inhibits the carbonic anhydrase enzyme; this helps retard abnormal, excessive discharge from central nervous system neurons, thereby helping treat seizures.